t-j-c/tay-co/blogs/making-a-static-website-with-csharp-part3.md

 ---

-As a result of Part 2 in this series, we succesfully published a Blazor WebAssembly app as a static website in AWS.
+As a result of Part 2 in this series, we successfully published a Blazor WebAssembly app as a static website in AWS.
 This process essentially boiled down to the following:

 1. Build our Blazor app